RahemKhan/Marketing_Analytics_Project/README.md

 * Respones: 1 if customer accepted the offer in the last campaign, 0 otherwise
 * Complain: 1 if customer complained in the last 2 years, 0 otherwise
 * Country: Customer's location

+### Data Analysis Process

+1- Extracting, Assessing and Cleaning of the data
+2- Performed Exploratory data analysis
+3- Performing Statistical Analysis
+4- Visulaise the data and conduct furhter analysis
+5- Forming insights and provide a data-driven solutions